- The programme is now closed for applications and will open again on Thursday 17 January 2019.

 - could benefit from funding of up to £75,000 per project

-- starts no later than October 2018 for a maximum duration of 15 months.
+- are for a maximum duration of 15 months.

-We are not focusing on specific themes but are willing to consider applications from a broad range of areas, provided these can demonstrate improvements in analytical capability.
+We offer funding to projects from a broad range of areas, provided these can demonstrate improvements in analytical capability.
 We are especially interested in projects that address the capability deficiencies we identified in our report Understanding analytical capability in health care.
 For example:

 - better understand and structure the problems faced by managers/clinicians